 BC Timber Sales has an approved Forest Stewardship Plan within the Prince George Forest District, however it does not currently cover the DFA.
-During 2006, BC Timber Sales will be amending the approved Forest Stewardship Plan to include the DFA and will refer to the First Nations bands.
+During 2008, BC Timber Sales will be amending the approved Forest Stewardship Plan to include the DFA and is currently being referred to refer to the First Nations bands.